 When it comes to developing a brand, one of the most important aspects you want to build is trust.
-Most big brands go a long way to show that they’re trustworthy so that people will work with them and buy their products.
+Most big brands go a long way to show that they’re trustworthy so that people will work with them, buy their products, and even be loyal to them.

 Real estate is no different.
 As an agent, you need to show that you’re trustworthy so people will want to work with you.